 Broader Economic Impact

 The total economic impact of the Colonial Pipeline attack, including ransom payments, fuel shortages, supply chain disruptions, and regulatory costs, was estimated to run into hundreds of millions of dollars.
-This case underscores the far-reaching consequences of infrastructure sabotage, highlighting the importance of proactive security measures to mitigate such risks.
+This case underscores the far-reaching consequences of infrastructure sabotage and highlights the importance of proactive security measures to mitigate such risks.

 Emerging Technologies in Depth